allania7med11/Natural-Language-Processing/README.md

 ## Follow the instructions to start the project:

-1.add .env file with your MeaningCloud API .It should look like this:
+1.add .env file with your MeaningCloud API .It should look like this(see envexemple):
 API_KEY="YOUR API KEY"

 2.create node_module: